Signing of the Executive Decree to expand the Galapagos Marine Reserve

-Following the announcement of the expansion of the Galapagos Marine Reserve (GMR) at COP26 – today, the President of Ecuador, Guillermo Lasso, is in the Galapagos Islands to sign the official decree for the new protected marine reserve.
+Following the announcement of the expansion of the Galapagos Marine Reserve at COP26, the President of Ecuador, Guillermo Lasso, signed the official decree in the Galapagos Islands today.

 The new marine reserve, called the Hermandad Reserve, will add 60,000km² to an existing 138,000km², including a 30,000km² no fishing zone on the Galapagos-Cocos Swimway route and a 30,000km² no long line fishing zone northwest of the current Galapagos Marine Reserve boundary.

 The President stated the expansion “demonstrates our determined commitment to advance towards an ecological transition that will allow for economic, productive, and sustainable development”.